-Tourmalines are often included but because of their strong and unique range of colors, the clarity takes a back seat to the color of the stone.
-You can find beautiful, barely included Tourmaline stones for a fraction of the price of other gemstones with strong color like Emeralds and Rubies.
+Tourmalines are often included but because of their strong and unique range of colors, the clarity takes a back seat to the color of the stone in terms of their impact on the value.
+You can find beautiful, barely included Tourmaline stones for a fraction of the price of other gemstones with strong colors similar to Emeralds and Rubies.

 Pale pink Tourmalines are sometimes irradiated to enhance their color to a deeper pink or red.
 These irradiated Tourmalines typically aren’t valued lower because of the treatment.

 Treatments for Clarity